slarmoo/.github/profile/css/selectors/selectors.md

 ## Class selector

 The next selector we will use is the class selector.
-Remember that any element can have zero or more classification applied to it.
+Remember that any element can have zero or more classifications applied to it.
 For example, our document has a class of `introduction` applied to the first paragraph, and a class of `summary` applied to the final paragraph of each section.
 If we want to bold the summary paragraphs we would supply the class name summary prefixed with a period (`.summary`).

 ```css
 .summary {